Solangi Kharal

 Solangi Kharal is a village of central Punjab in Pakistan.
 It is situated on the main highway from Gujranwala to Sargodha.
-Solangi Kharal is composed of two words "Solangi" who was a man who was the first man who live there and "kharal" is a Jatt sub-caste which is the most common caste there.
-Solangi Kharal obtained the status of Union council in 2016 local elections.
-Kharal is the most common caste of Hafizabad District, 86 village of that district composed of that cast.
-Solangi kharal is most populous and most modern village of Hafizabad District.
-It is an industrial village having two main industries of rice and jute and two small mills of rice.
-Solangi Kharal has top rice exporters known as Malik Muhammad Jahangir and Malik Muhammad Khalid Kharal.
-It has a population of 4,800, with 2,243 registered to vote.
+Solangi Kharal obtained the status of Union council in 2016 local elections chairman of Solangi Kharal is Muhammad Shaukat kharal.

+Solangi Kharal is most populous and most modern village of Hafizabad District.
+It is an industrial village having two main industries of rice and jute and two small mills of rice.It has a population of 4,800, with 2,243 registered to vote.